More Free Tutorials

 make up a DNA monomer or nucleotide.

 These nucleotides link up to form the DNA polymer.

 Representing a DNA Polymer Strand

 The diagram below shows a piece of a strand of DNA:

 The sequence of bases shown from top to bottom is:

 The sequence of phosphate groups and deoxyribose sugars is always the same, only the sequence of bases changes.

 It is common to therefore represent a strand of DNA using lines to represent the sugar-phosphate backbone, and the letters A (adenine), C (cytosine), G (guanine), and T (thymine) to represent the bases, as shown in the example below:

 In a double strand of DNA hydrogen bonds occur between pairs of bases:

-The diagram to the right shows how a piece of uncoiled double stranded DNA could be represented.
+The diagram below shows how a piece of uncoiled double stranded DNA could be represented.